 - Plastic Bags: Plastic bags kind of have a bad rap; many cities have voted to ban them completely, and it's true that they can cause quite a problem for wildlife and vegetation if they are improperly disposed of instead of being recycled.
 However, this clever tutorial shows just how easy it is to turn an ordinary plastic bag into a ball of "yarn" ready to be woven, crocheted, or knitted.
 A rug made from plastic bags can not only be chic, but it's a wonderfully waterproof way to greet visitors at your front door!
 Click here to see more examples of rugs which are woven out of plastic bags.

 - T-Shirts: Breathe new life into old t-shirts by converting them into a long continuous strip of fabric which can then be woven, crocheted or knitted into a variety of useful items!
 Rugs, baskets, and more will look just dandy in those colorful tees you no longer wear.
 Here are a few free project ideas to get you started: Knit T-Shirt Rug, Braided T-Shirt Rug, Crochet T-Shirt Basket.

 - Newspaper: This one even took us by surprise, but newspaper can be spun into some rather striking yarn!
 We first came across this idea here on the Resourceful Nomad blog.
 While it does take quite a bit of time and patience (click here for a step-by-step photo tutorial), the resulting yarn is pretty nifty.
-From there, it can be integrated into a weaving project (click here for some inspirational ideas), used to knit or crochet a variety of objects (click here to see a crocheted paper necklace on the FreshStitches blog), or just put on display because it looks so lovely on the bobbin!
+From there, it can be integrated into a weaving project (click here for some inspirational ideas), used to knit or crochet a variety of objects, or just put on display because it looks so lovely on the bobbin!

 All the best,